 - Base: Central City

 - Legacy: Bart Allen

-- Known Relatives: Iris West (Wife), Nora Allen (Mother, Deceased), Henry Allen (Father, Deceased), Cobalt Blue (Twin Brother, Deceased), Don Allen (Son, Deceased), Dawn Allen (Daughter, Deceased), Wally West (Nephew), Bart Allen (Grandson), XS (Granddaughter)
+- Known Relatives: Iris West (Wife), Nora Allen (Mother, Deceased), Henry Allen (Father, Deceased), Cobalt Blue (Twin Brother, Deceased), Daniel West (Brother-In-Law, Deceased), Don Allen (Son, Deceased), Dawn Allen (Daughter, Deceased), Wally West (Nephew), Bart Allen (Grandson), XS (Granddaughter)

 The Fastest Man Alive?